TheFrozenFire/sslcheck-pow/README.md

-The payload could also include additions (akin to TLS extensions themselves) such as the IP addresses that were audited, certificate hostnames that were valid, and perhaps some sort of fingerprint to be used later to determine whether the scanned SSL configuration matches what the client eventually connects to.
+The payload could also include additions (akin to TLS extensions themselves) such as the IP addresses that were audited, certificate hostnames that were valid, and perhaps some sort of fingerprint to be used later to determine whether the scanned TLS configuration matches what the client eventually connects to.

 In addition to this payload, they would include a signature for the payload,